assume-breach/Medusas-Queef/README.md

 Run the setup.sh file to install all dependencies and set up your self signed certificate.
 Should you want to change out your self signed cert, you can always just run the setup script again.

-Run medusa.sh and follow the prompts to compile the binary.
+Run queef.sh and follow the prompts to compile the binary/dll.

 <img width="634" alt="Screenshot 2024-02-03 at 3 27 32 PM" src="https://github.com/assume-breach/Medusas-Queef/assets/76174163/d0a5ddbb-9b7e-4be2-bb51-8f64061319a1">